Stalingrad (painting)

-Stalingrad is an oil painting by the Danish artist Asger Jorn depicting the futility of war.
-Considered to be one of Denmark's artistic masterpieces, it was included in the 2006 Danish Culture Canon.
+Stalingrad is a 1972 oil painting by Danish artist Asger Jorn.
+It was first developed in 1956, and continued to be added to over the course of two decades before being finalized in 1972.
+It is conceptually grounded in the futility of war, abstractly depicting the Battle of Stalingrad.
+Critics have considered it to be one of Denmark's 20th century artistic masterpieces, and it was subsequently included in the Danish Culture Canon.
 The canvas, 296 x 492 cm, now hangs in Museum Jorn, Silkeborg.

 Background

-In the 1950s, after a long and difficult period in hospital suffering from tuberculosis, Jorn had embarked on figurative painting hoping to establish himself at the European level.
-He often reacted against the works, overpainting the edges or the background.
-By 1956, he had set up a studio in the little Italian town of Albisola near Genoa where he began to compose a large painting he called La ritirata di Russia (The Retreat from Russia).
-The painting had been inspired by stories told by his friend Umberto Gambetta, who had fought with the Italians in the Battle of Stalingrad (1942–1943) before spending years in Russian prisoner-of-war camps from which few survived.
-The canvas had detailed these events to such an extent that Gambetta referred to it as "my portrait".
-Jorn ensured that all such personal references were covered over so as to enhance the work's universal significance.
-He then titled it Le fou rire (sometimes translated The Mad Laughter) and sent it off to Brussels where a collector had shown interest in a large painting by Jorn.
-In fact it was acquired by the restaurant owner Albert Niels who allowed Jorn to come and work on it further.
+In the 1950s, after a long and difficult period in hospital suffering from tuberculosis, Jorn had embarked on figurative painting hoping to reestablish himself at the European level.
+He often stylistically reacted against his method as a painter, overpainting the edges or the background to create artifacts.
+By 1956, he had set up a studio in the small Italian town of Albisola near Genoa, where he began to compose a large painting that he initially titled La ritirata di Russia (The Retreat from Russia); the painting had been inspired by stories told by his friend Umberto Gambetta, who had fought with the Italians in the Battle of Stalingrad (1942–1943) before spending years in Russian prisoner-of-war camps from which few survived.
+The painting had seemed to have detailed these events to such an extent that Gambetta referred to it as "my portrait"; Jorn ensured that all such personal references were covered over so as to enhance the work's universal significance.
+He then renamed the painting Le fou rire (sometimes translated The Mad Laughter) and sent it off to Brussels where a collector had shown interest in the painting; it was acquired by the restaurant owner Albert Niels who allowed Jorn to work on it further.
 It was also seen by the Dutch museum expert Willem Sandberg who arranged for it to be sent to the Seattle World Fair in 1961.
-In that connection, it was renamed Stalingrad.
+Subsequently, the final painting, eventually completed in 1972, was renamed Stalingrad.